-What Can a Handyman Do in Harper, Texas?
+What Can a Handyman Do Without a License in Harper, Texas?

 In Texas, there is generally no state-issued “general contractor” license for typical handyman/general repair work, but Texas does strictly license specific trades (electrical, plumbing, HVAC, fire protection, etc.).
 A “handyman exemption” is not a single statewide dollar-threshold rule; instead, what you can do is defined by whether the work falls into a state-licensed trade and whether local permits are required.
 In Harper (Gillespie County), you should expect county/city-level rules to matter most (DBA filings, permits, and possible local registrations), while state licenses apply if you touch regulated trades.